Emma-Marie/final_project_spatial/README.md

 The script ans the project is located in the ```scripts``` folder in the GitHub repository.
 The script should be loaded into RStudio and run from the top.

 ## 5. Discussion of results
+The empirical results and a critical evaluation can be found in the project report in the ```report``` folder.

 ## 6. References
+Ching-I Hung et al.
+2017	”Untreated duration predicted the severity of depression at the two-year follow-up point”, PLoS ONE 12(9).

 Danmarks Statistik
 2021	Population data, “Folk1A: Folketal den 1. i kvartaletefter område, køn, alder og civiltilstand”: https://www.statistikbanken.dk/statbank5a/selectvarval/define.aspPLanguage=0&subword=tabsel&MainTable=FOLK1A&PXSId=199114&tablestyle=&ST=SD&buttons=0
  (visited 2023-06-02)